Affiliate links on Android Authority may earn us a commission. Learn more.

 - The best budget Windows 2 in 1 tablet: Microsoft Surface Go 3 – $649 at Amazon

 2 in 1 laptops and tablets are usually more expensive than their traditional counterparts.
 They don’t have to be pricey, though.
 There are plenty of affordable convertible and detachable computers available in the market.
-You can find some of them in our list of the best budget laptops.

 Apple has yet to release any 2 in 1 MacBooks.
 You will have to go with other platforms if you want a convertible or detachable computer.